Beverly Regional Airport History

 Beverly Municipal Airport was built in 1928 through the efforts of the Beverly Aero Club and the Beverly Chamber of Commerce.
 Shortly thereafter, the City of Beverly assumed ownership.
 During World War II the U.S. Navy operated the airport under a joint-use agreement.
-And, in 1950, the airport was formerly returned to the City of Beverly.
+In 1950, the airport was formerly returned to the City of Beverly.
+On November 2, 2015, the Beverly Municipal Airport changed its name to the Beverly Regional Airport.

-Beverly Municipal Airport is one of thirty-eight (38) airports within the Commonwealth of Massachusetts.
+Beverly Regional Airport is one of thirty-eight (38) airports within the Commonwealth of Massachusetts.
 Statistically, one out of every seven (7) municipalities in the state has an airport.

 Importance of Beverly Airport